Vyral/ed-karzai/_posts/2020-01-23-how-did-the-2019-market-do.md

 In the spring of 2019, rates dropped considerably, falling as far as the middle threes; they hadn’t been that low for two years.
 That sparked the market back up again, and even today, rates on a 30-year fixed-rate mortgage average in the high threes, which is still very low.

 So where does that leave us today?
 Well, today’s market is very healthy.
-There are still a lot of buyers in the market, rates are low, sellers are still getting good prices.
+There are still a lot of buyers in the market, rates are low, and sellers are still getting good prices.

 As always, if you have any further questions about the market or real estate in general, don’t hesitate to reach out.
 I would love to hear from you.